rjl-old/allmusic/README.md

 'Best' match is defined as the match with the highest [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro–Winkler_distance) from the given artist or album.

+## Warning

+This is an early release.
+There are exactly three test cases.
+I would be stunned if it did not break at around five.

 ## Credits

 Kiyoka Nishiyama [What is fuzzy-string-match](https://github.com/kiyoka/fuzzy-string-match)